Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Further Analysis of ClearNight

+As depicted in the bottom-right of Fig.~\ref{two losses}, the correlation visualization reveals that distinct units are selected for different adverse weather conditions, with similar sets of units consistently chosen for the same weather type, and all units are effectively utilized, maintaining balanced load distribution.
+Consequently, this dual-loss collaboration strategy significantly enhances the model's performance in restoring complex nighttime scenarios with diverse adverse weather conditions and flare effects, achieving high-quality results.

 The weighting of the loss function critically influences the performance of the network during training, particularly for multi-weather nighttime scenes with flare effects.
-To determine an optimal weighting stratregy for $\mathcal{L}_\textit{bce}$, we conduct an ablation study on the Rain Scene in AllWeatherNight dataset, with results shown in Figure~\ref{bce}.
-The absence of $\mathcal{L}_\textit{bce}$ significantly degrades model's performance, as it fails to distinguish diverse adverse weather degradation features, impairing the guidance for unit selection.
-When the weight was set to 0.01, the overly strong constraint of the $\mathcal{L}_\textit{bce}$ limits its restoration performance for different weather with similar patterns.
+To determine an optimal weighting strategy for $\mathcal{L}_\mathrm{b}$, we conduct an ablation study on the Rain Scene in AllWeatherNight dataset, with results shown in Fig.~\ref{bce}.
+The absence of $\mathcal{L}_\mathrm{b}$ significantly degrades model's performance, as it fails to distinguish diverse adverse weather degradation features, impairing the guidance for unit selection.
+When the weight was set to 0.01, the excessively strong constraint of $\mathcal{L}_\mathrm{b}$ limits its restoration performance on different adverse weather degradations with similar patterns.
 Conversely, with an excessively low weight of 0.0001, various adverse weather features cannot be effectively distinguished, resulting in poor performance across multiple weather conditions.
 Weights of 0.001 achieve the best performance.
-Therefore, we set the $\lambda_\textit{bce}$ to 0.001 for our model.
+Therefore, we set the $\lambda_\mathrm{b}$ to 0.001 for our model.